How is multiple myeloma diagnosed?

 - At least 10% of the cells in the bone marrow are plasma cells.

 - M protein in the blood is over a certain level (3g/dL)

 - M protein in the urine is over a certain level (1g/dL)

 - Holes in bones from tumor growth or weak bones (osteoporosis) found on imaging studies.

 AND one of the following:

-This term used to mean early myeloma that is not causing any symptoms or problems.
+This term is used to mean early myeloma that is not causing any symptoms or problems.
 People with smoldering myeloma have at least 10% plasma cells in the bone marrow and a high M protein level, but they have normal blood counts, normal calcium levels, normal kidney function, and no bone or organ damage.
 Smoldering myeloma does not need to be treated right away.